kehantan/labbook/docs/protein/bca.rst

 **Prepare different concentration of standard solution**

-Prepare different concentration of BCA stanadard (Albumin).

-    25, 125, 250, 500, 750, 1000, 1500, 2000 ug/mL
+We would prepare different concentration of BCA stanadard (Albumin): 25, 125, 250, 500, 750, 1000, 1500, 2000 ug/mL.
 To prepare different concentrations of standard solution, dilute the standard solution that included in the kit with distilled water.

 #.
 Prepare and label 8 microcentrifuge tubes.
 #.
 Dispense appropriate amount of distilled water into each microcentrifuge tube.